nodiumproject/Masternode-setup-guide/README.md

 Save the rpc username and password from the output ( you will need it later ).
 Hit `CTRL+C` to stop the daemon.

-Now, edit the masternode config to enter the RCP username/password.
+Now, edit the masternode config to enter the RPC username/password.

 ```
 sudo nano ~/.Nodium/Nodium.conf